eoinkelly/notes/linux-api/linux-programming-interface-handbook.md

     * virtual memory that can be seen from user mode = user space
     * virtual memory that can be seen from kernel mode = kernel space

+* Exit code versus termination code:
+    * if you exit explicitly via `exit()` then techically the integer returned is an exit code
+    * if the process ends due to a signal or via any means other than `exit()` it is a termination code

 Attempt to access virtual memory outside the allocated space raise a "hardware exception".
 The typical configuration is